Stanisław Koniecpolski: Early career: 1610–1626

 From a young age Koniecpolski chose to follow a military career.
 In 1610, together with his brother Przedbór, he took part in the Dymitriads against Muscovy, raising a group of 300 men to join the Army of the Polish–Lithuanian Commonwealth at Smolensk.
 On 4 July 1610 he participated in the Battle of Klushino before joining the Siege of Smolensk where Przedbór was crushed to death by the fortress' collapsing walls on 8 July 1611.
 After returning to his family mansion at Koniecpol with his brother's body, the following autumn Koniecpolski rejoined the army.
 Under the command of Grand Lithuanian Hetman Jan Karol Chodkiewicz, he took part in the effort to relieve and supply the besieged Polish forces in the Moscow Kremlin.
-During that time, he was entrusted by the Hetman with command of the right flank of the Polish forces.
+During that time, he was entrusted by the Hetman with the command of the right flank of the Polish forces.

 In 1612 Koniecpolski joined the wojsko kwarciane (regular Commonwealth army) in Ukraine under the command of Field Crown Hetman Stanisław Żółkiewski, who greatly influenced his career.
 In 1614 he was entrusted with destroying rebellious regular units led by Jan Karwacki, and on 17 May, with Stanisław Żółkiewski's son, Jan, he won the Battle of Rohatyn and captured Karwacki.
 In 1615 he married Żółkiewski's daughter Katarzyna (Catherine).
 Soon after the wedding, he received the official rank of podstoli koronny (Crown Master of the Pantry).

 Throughout 1615 and 1616 Koniecpolski gained further experience in Ukraine, fighting the Tatar hordes, but failed to destroy or capture any sizable enemy units.
 In 1616, Katarzyna died while giving birth to Koniecpolski's first son, Andrzej.
 The following year, Koniecpolski took part in the Moldavian Magnate Wars alongside Żołkiewski, and stood against Iskender Pasha's powerful Turkish army.
 The conflict ended that year with a negotiated cease-fire.
 Following negotiations with the Cossacks in Olszanica, Koniecpolski reduced the Cossack register to 1,000, thereby limiting the number of positions that the Cossacks could hold in the Commonwealth military.
 He also banned raids on the Black Sea.
 Such raids, which pillaged wealthy Ottoman cities, contributed to the Cossacks' income but provoked retaliatory raids into Commonwealth territory.